embedded-iota/iota-c-library/README.md

 This library is designed to make it possible to use IOTA on really small embedded devices.
 The library has the following attributes:

-- POSIX compatible Threads (pthread)
-- Thread-safe
+- Thread-safe (optional feature, enabled with the IOTA_THREADSAFE pre-processor definition; if enabled, it uses POSIX mutexes)
 - Low footprint
 - Usable on devices without MMU
 - C99 compliant